MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/overrides.md

        Grant DevTools access to folder
     :::image-end:::

-1. In the **Overrides** pane, a checkbox should be displayed next to `Enable Local Overrides` and your overrides folder.
+1. In the **Overrides** tab, a checkbox is displayed next to `Enable Local Overrides` and your overrides folder.
 An icon is displayed next to it that allows you to delete your local overrides settings.
 You are now done setting up your folder and ready to replace live resources with local ones.

     :::image type="complex" source="../media/javascript-overrides-folder-setup-complete.msft.png" alt-text="Successful set up of an overrides folder" lightbox="../media/javascript-overrides-folder-setup-complete.msft.png":::
        Successful set up of an overrides folder